Limiting Social Host Liquor Liability

 In the Event of an Incident

-If an incident occurs, fill out a liquor liability incident report documenting measures taken to control the intoxicated person as it helps your defense in the event of an alcohol-related accident.
+If an incident occurs, fill out a liquor liability incident report documenting measures taken to control the intoxicated person and helps your defense in the event of an alcohol-related accident.

 In addition to proper liquor liability planning and education, review your company’s current general liability insurance policy to determine your coverage in social-host situations.